GiorgosL/python-flask-campaign-prediction-end-to-end/README.md

 3. **main.py** - run the pipeline and produce the model with its evaluation metrics
 4. **app.py** - Flask app that exposes an endpoint to productionise the model
 5. **test_utils.py** - pytests for utils.py
-6. **Dockerfile** - build the Flask app image that hosts the model and distribute it to any system
+6. **Dockerfile** - build the Flask app image that hosts the model and distribute it to any system to run in production
 7. **requirements.txt**
 8. **campaign_report.html / mortgage_report.html** - pandas profiling report for the two dataframes